Corey Dickerson Player Props: Nationals vs. Diamondbacks

 Corey Dickerson At The Plate

-- Dickerson has three doubles, two home runs and four walks while hitting .273.
+- Dickerson is batting .255 with three doubles, two home runs and four walks.

+- In 10 of 17 games this season (58.8%), Dickerson has reached base via hit, and that includes multiple hits twice.

-- In 16 games played this season, he has homered in two of them.
+- In 17 games played this season, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.